 Basic net income per share represents net income divided by the weighted average shares of common stock outstanding during the period.
 Diluted net income per share represents net income divided by the weighted average shares of common stock and common stock equivalents outstanding during the period.
-Weighted average shares used in diluted earnings per share include common stock equivalents arising from stock options using the treasury stock method and shares underlying CRA's debentures under the treasury stock method.
+Weighted average shares used in diluted earnings per share include common stock equivalents arising from stock options and shares underlying CRA's debentures under the treasury stock method.
 Reconciliation of basic to diluted weighted average shares of common stock outstanding is as follows (in thousands):

-Twelve W eeks Ended February 18, 2005 February 20, 2004 Basic weighted average shares outstanding 9,945 10,183 Common stock equivalents: Employee stock options 648 551 Shares underlying the debentures 202 Diluted weighted average shares outstanding 10,795 10,734
+Twenty-for Twenty-four Weeks Ended May 13, 2005 May 14, 2004 Basic weighted average shares outstanding 9,990 10,181 Common stock equivalents: Employee stock options 723 525 Shares underlying the debentures 304 Diluted weighted average shares outstanding 11,017 10,706

-Under EITF No. 04-08 "The Effect of Contingently Convertible Debt on Diluted Earnings Per Share", which is effective for periods ending after December 15, 2004, and EITF 90-19 "Convertible Bonds with Issuer Option to Settle for Cash upon Conversion", because of CRA's obligation to settle the par value of the convertible debentures in cash, the Company is not required to include any shares underlying the convertible debentures in its diluted weighted average shares outstanding until and to the extent the average stock price per share for the quarter exceeds the \$40 conversion price.
-At such time, only the number of shares that would be issuable (under the "treasury" method of accounting for share dilution) are included, which is based upon the amount by which the average stock price exceeds the conversion price.
+Under EITF No. 04-08 "The Effect of Contingently Convertible Debt on Diluted Earnings Per Share", which is effective for periods ending after December 15, 2004, and EITF 90-19 "Convertible Bonds with Issuer Option to Settle for Cash upon Conversion", because of CRA's obligation to settle the par value of the convertible debentures in cash, the Company is not required to include any shares underlying the convertible debentures in its diluted weighted average shares outstanding until the average stock price per share for the quarter exceeds the \$40 conversion price and only to the extent of the additional shares CRA may be required to issue in the event CRA's conversion obligation exceeds the principal amount of the debentures converted.
+At such time, only the number of shares that would be issuable (under the

+"treasury" method of accounting for share dilution) are included, which is based upon the amount by which the average stock price exceeds the conversion price.
 For the first \$1 per share that CRA's average stock price exceeds the \$40 conversion price of the debentures, CRA will include approximately 55,000 additional shares in CRA's diluted share count.
-For the second \$1 per share that CRA's average stock price exceeds the \$40 conversion price, CRA will include approximately 107,000 additional shares in CRA's diluted share count, and so on, with the additional shares' dilution falling for each \$1 per share that CRA's average stock price exceeds \$40 if the stock price rises further above \$40 (see table, below).
-Since the average stock price for the first quarter of fiscal 2005 was approximately \$44 per share, 202,000 shares underlying the debentures were included in the diluted weighted average shares outstanding under the treasury stock method of accounting, as required by EITF 90-19.
+For the second \$1 per share that CRA's average stock price exceeds the \$40 conversion price, CRA will include approximately 52,000 additional shares, for a total of approximately 107,000 shares, in CRA's diluted share count, and so on, with the additional shares' dilution falling for each \$1 per share that CRA's average stock price exceeds \$40 if the stock price rises further above \$40 (see table, below).
+The average stock price for the twenty-four weeks ended May 13, 2005 was approximately \$46 per share; therefore, 304,000 shares underlying the debentures were included in the diluted weighted average shares outstanding for this period under the treasury stock method of accounting, as required by EITF 90-19.